Large Language Model-Guided Semantic Alignment for Human Activity Recognition: Motivation

-\textbf{Qualitative results}: We visualize the results from the three settings using t-SNE to project them onto a 2D surface.
-As an example, we plot two activities, ``sit'' (blue) and ``walk'' (orange), in Figure~\ref{fig:two distribution}.
+\textbf{Qualitative results}: We visualize the results from the three settings using t-distributed Stochastic Neighbor Embedding (t-SNE)~\cite{van2008visualizing} to project them onto a 2D surface.
+As an example, we plot two activities, ``sit'' (blue) and ``walk'' (orange), in Fig.~\ref{fig:two distribution}.
 Initially, in the raw data, the same activities from different datasets are far apart.
 After applying self-supervised learning, the distribution gap between the datasets decreases, but the activities also become less distinguishable.
 However, when using semantic interpretations, the distribution gap reduces further, and the same activities (same color) cluster more closely, demonstrating improved grouping of the same activities.

 \textbf{Quantitative results}: We quantitatively assess the impact of introducing semantic interpretations for sensor readings across all activities.
-To measure the distribution differences between the two datasets under the three settings, we use Kullback-Leibler (KL) divergence, a widely used metric for comparing distributions.
-Table~\ref{tb: KL divergence} presents the KL divergence for all activities across the two datasets under each setting.
+To measure the distribution differences between the two datasets under the three settings, we use relative Kullback-Leibler (KL) divergence, computed as the ratio of KL divergence between the distributions of the same activity to KL divergence between the distributions of different activities~\cite{kullback1951information}, a widely used metric for comparing distributions.
+Compared to KL divergence, relative KL divergence normalizes differences in scale, mitigates the inherent closeness of word embeddings, and ensures a fair comparison across activities.
+Table~\ref{tb: KL divergence} presents the relative KL divergence for all activities across the two datasets under each setting.
 The results show that introducing semantic interpretations significantly reduces the distribution gap for all activities.
-On average, the KL divergence is reduced by 56.89\%.
+On average, the KL divergence is reduced by 40.45\%.